pcakhilnadh/GO/GatePicApp/README.md

 $ python3 gatepic.py Images

-// Images folder should contain only one image that need to be converted to specific size
+// Images folder should contain only one image that need to be converted to GATE specific size